-Please specify the full time and part time programme diets (if applicable).
-Please also outline the QMUL Model arrangements for each year of study.
+Please specify the structure of the programme diets for all variants of the programme (e.g. full-time, part-time - if applicable).
 The description should be sufficiently detailed to fully define the structure of the diet.

 Requirements

 Students must take a minimum of 150 credits in French modules and 180 credits in Politics modules, in addition to the Year Abroad assessment in French over the period of their studies.
 The Year Abroad is worth 120 credits and is a compulsory and integral part of the degree programme.
 Exceptionally the School can exempt students from the Year Abroad.
 These students will submit a change of programme form to change their degree to a 3-year degree.
 The programme requirements for the 3 year variant are exactly the same as for the 4 year programme but without the Year Abroad requirements.